 The second site is from Kellie Jo Holly’s website Verbal Abuse Journals.
 This one was taken from the Army’s safety plan, and it is very comprehensive.
 Scroll to the bottom of the page to get a free download.
 If you are a counselor or domestic violence advocate, or want to purchase her official printed version, click here.

-I would add a two things.
+I would add a three things.
 The first is, LEAVE YOUR CELL PHONE BEHIND.
 Did you know your partner can track you through your cell phone?
 Most cell phones today have tracking devices in them.
 So, if you take it with you, he can find you wherever you are.